 Step 3: Let the bank take it from there

-You’ve decided to refinance, found a better rate and you’re ready to take the leap.
-Firstly, you’ll need to sign some documents and have your property valued.
-Once the legal papers are signed, sealed and delivered, your bank will arrange a settlement with your current loan provider, acquire the loan off them, and kick off the repayment process just like normal (with a little less stress).
+You’ve decided to take the leap and refinance, possibly to a better rate – well done!
+First, you’ll need to share some documents and have your property valued.
+Once the legal papers are signed, sealed and delivered, your bank will arrange a settlement with your current loan provider, acquire the loan from them, and kick off the repayment .
 Throughout all of this, your new lender will be able to guide you through the process and answer questions that may come up.

 And that’s it!
 Like we said, people refinance for any number of reasons – they may have found a better rate, they might want to do that dream renovation, or they may just want to go on holiday.
-It’s a perfectly common way to consolidate your expenses into one, giving you the breathing space to get more out of your everyday, with the people that matter most.
+It’s a perfectly normal way to consolidate your debt into one easy payment, giving you the breathing space to get more out of every day, with the people that matter most.